philbucher/mpi_test/README.md

-# A Rust testing framework for MPI (Message Passing Interface) applications
+# A Rust testing framework for MPI applications

 This crate provides the `#[mpi_test]` procedural macro which simplifies writing and running tests for MPI-based parallel applications.